bradfrost/atomic-design/chapter-4.md

 Crucially, jumping into the browser faster also kick-starts the creation of the patterns that will make up the living, breathing design system.
 More on this in a bit.

 This is not to say teams must design *entirely* in the browser.
 As with anything, it's about using the right tools at the right time to articulate the right things.
 Having the design represented in the browser *in addition to* other design artifacts gives teams the ability to paint a richer, more realistic picture of the UI they're crafting.
-Teams may demonstrate an aesthetically focused design idea as a static image and simultaneously demonstrate a working prototype of that same idea in the browser.
+Teams may demonstrate an aesthetically focused design idea as a static image, and simultaneously demonstrate a working prototype of that same idea in the browser.

 #### An iterative iterative iterative iterative process
 I believe a successful digital design process is quite similar to subtractive stone sculpture.
 At the beginning of the sculpting process, the artist and their patron have a general idea of what's being created, but that vision won't be fully realized until the sculpture is complete.